Purdue Summer SURF Program

 How can I get an official university transcript?

 Purdue students can order a current transcript by going to the Registrar’s office kiosk outside Room 45 in Hovde Hall, or online through MyPurdue.
 Please verify that your transcript includes all past and current coursework.
-Visiting students should contact their student services office and have the transcript mailed directly to the SURF office.
+Visiting students should contact their student services office and have the transcript sent electronically or mailed directly to the SURF office.
 (Top)

 Is it possible to take a summer class and participate in the SURF program?